BringusStudios/pipico-operation/README.md

 This is the repo for everything about the Operation game I created on my YouTube channel Bringus Studios: https://www.youtube.com/@BringusStudios

-This code is VERY unprofessionally made, and it can feel unresponsive sometimes, and straight up just misbehave.
-I did my Bringus Best but at the end of the day it is spaghetti code, and there will be bugs.
+This code is VERY unprofessionally made, and the game can feel weird and unresponsive sometimes because of it, and sometimes it just straight up misbehaves.
+I did my Bringus Best, but at the end of the day it is spaghetti code, and there will be bugs.
 I am not responsible if you burn your house or loved ones down trying to make your own copy of the game.
 I will provide assistance when I can, but it will be infrequent if at all.

 All of the code is available across the various .py files: